seehuhn/fortuna/README.rst

 the file is updated every 10 minutes.
 If a seed file is used, the Accumulator should be closed using the ``Close()`` method after use.

-If the ``seedFileName argument`` equals the empty string ``""``, no seed file is used.
-In this case, the generator must be seeded before random output can be generated.
-The easiest way to initialise the generator in this case is to call ``acc.SetInitialSeed()``.
+If the ``seedFileName`` argument equals the empty string ``""``, no seed file is used.
+In this case, the generator must be seeded manually before random output can be generated.
+The easiest way to do this is by calling ``acc.SetInitialSeed()``.

 After the generator is initialised, randomness can be extracted using the ``RandomData()`` and ``Read()`` methods.
 For example, a